-Sidelifters that handle different sized containers by moving the crane modules, must have all arms and stabilisers in the stowed position when the crane modules are moved.
-The modules MUST NEVER be moved with crane modules loaded or Arms/Stabilisers extended.
+Sidelifters that can handle different sized containers by moving the crane modules must have all arms and stabilisers in the stowed position when the crane modules are moved.

+Never move the crane modules with modules loaded or the arms and stabilisers extended.